-The asset liquidity component tracks the volume and booking location of the Bank's inventory of unencumbered liquid assets, which we can used to raise liquidity in times of need.
+The asset liquidity component tracks the volume and booking location of the Bank's inventory of unencumbered liquid assets, which the Bank can use to raise liquidity in times of need.
 The liquidity of these assets is an important element in protecting us against short-term liquidity squeezes.
-We keep a portfolio of highly liquid securities in major currencies to supply collateral for cash needs associated with clearing activities.
+The Bank keeps a portfolio of highly liquid securities in major currencies around the world to supply collateral for cash needs associated with clearing activities.